amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

   an optimal discretization.

-* `"source and sink distribution method`" [string] identifies a method for distributing quantities defined as integral values over regions.
-At the moment, it is applied only to source and sink terms.
+* `"source and sink distribution method`" [string] identifies a method for distributing source Q over the specified regions.
 The available options are `"volume`", `"none`", and `"permeability`".
+For option `"none`" the source term Q is measured in [kg/m^3/s].
+For the other options, it is measured in [kg/s].
+When the source function is defined over a few regions, Q will be distributed independently over each region.

 * `"relative position of water table`" [Array string] collects regions where the static head is set up with respect to the top side.
 For example, zero head